ashish1dadhich412/TutorialNinja_Manual_Testing/README.md

-# Opencart-Demo-website-Manual-Testing
-## Introduction
-This project involved detailed manual testing of the Opencart Demo website.
-The objective was to ensure the website's functionality and improve the overall user experience.
-The testing process included creating various documents to track testing efforts and report findings.

-Project Type
-Manual Testing
+# OpenCart Manual Testing Project

+## 📄 Project Overview
+OpenCart is an open-source e-commerce platform.
+The goal of this test cycle was to verify the **core functionalities**, ensure **performance benchmarks** are met, and identify any **bugs** or areas for improvement.

+---

+##  Scope of Testing
+The testing process covers the following core functionalities:

+- User Registration & Login
+- Product Browsing & Search
+- Shopping Cart Functionality
+- Checkout Process
+- Payment Gateway Integration
+- Order Management
+- Admin Panel Operations
+- Performance & Load Testing
+- Security Testing
+- Mobile Responsiveness

+---
-## Features
+##  Test Environment

-.
-Conducted exploratory testing on key features such as user signup and login, product search, and the checkout process.
-.
-Developed a detailed RTM (Requirements Traceability Matrix) to ensure all requirements were tested.
-.
-Created comprehensive test cases and scenarios for structured testing.
-.
-Identified critical bugs and usability issues documented in the bug report.
- ## Design Decisions or Assumptions
- .Assumed that the website's functionalities were aligned with the original Opencart website.
- .
-Emphasized exploratory testing to uncover issues beyond predefined test cases.
-## Installation & Getting Started
-This project is documentation-focused and does not require any installation.
-Simply review the reports and documents available in the repository to understand the testing process and outcomes.
+- **Browser Compatibility**: Chrome, Firefox, Edge
+- **Operating Systems**: Windows
+- **Devices**: Desktop

+---
 ##  Usage

+### Accessing Documentation
-Accessing Documentation: Navigate through the directories to locate specific reports and documents.
+Navigate through the directories to locate specific reports and documents.
 Key documents include:

-Test Plan
+- Test Plan
-RTM Report
+- RTM (Requirement Traceability Matrix) Report
-Test Cases
+- Test Cases
-Bug Reports
+- Bug Reports
-Execution Summary
+- Execution Summary

-Use these documents to gain insights into the testing methodologies and results.
+These documents provide insights into the testing methodologies and results.

-Insights for Analysis: The documents can serve as reference material for improving testing processes, addressing defects, and planning future testing activities.
+---

+## Test Case Documentation

+All test cases are documented in a structured format, including:

+- **Test Case ID**
+- **Test Scenario**
+- **Preconditions**
+- **Steps to Execute**
+- **Expected Result**
+- **Actual Result**
+- **Status** (Pass/Fail)
+- **Comments/Attachments**

+---
 ##  Technology Stack

+- **Manual Testing Techniques**:
- .Manual Testing Techniques: Used for identifying functionality and usability issues.
+  Used to identify functionality and usability issues.
+- **Documentation Tools**:
- .Documentation Tools: Leveraged tools for creating detailed reports, test cases, and mind maps.
+  Utilized for creating detailed reports, test cases, and mind maps.

 ##  Conclusion
-This project demonstrates a structured approach to manual testing, emphasizing both exploratory and predefined test scenarios.
-The generated documentation provides a clear picture of testing outcomes and helps stakeholders understand the testing efforts made to ensure a robust and user-friendly OpenCart website.
+This project demonstrates a structured approach to **manual testing**, emphasizing both **exploratory** and **predefined test scenarios**.
+The generated documentation provides a clear picture of testing outcomes and helps stakeholders understand the efforts made to ensure a **robust and user-friendly OpenCart website**.

-Contact
-For further information or queries, please contact the project team.